MicrosoftDocs/power-automate-docs/articles/desktop-flows/errors.md

 The errors pane is the flow designer's component responsible for displaying information regarding occurred errors and warnings.

-It consists of three columns:
+It consists of four columns:

 - **Type**: Indicates if the displayed item is an error or warning.
 - **Description**: A description of the occurred error or warning.